illb/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model contains dropout layers in order to reduce overfitting (model.py lines 21, 23, 25).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (data.py lines 85 - 87).
+The model was trained, validated and tested on different data sets to ensure that the model was not overfitting (data.py lines 135 - 136).
 The model was tested test data sets and tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

 * optimizer : adam (not tuned)
-* batch size : 64 (to faster learning)
 * l2 regularizer : 0.001
 * dropout p : 0.5 ~ 0.7